Towards Understanding, Analyzing, and Optimizing Agentic AI Execution: A CPU-Centric Perspective: Proposed Optimizations

-Let $T(B)$ denote the throughput (requests/second) for batch size $B$.
-We define the throughput gain ratio as $r(B) = \frac{T(B)}{T(B/2)}$ which captures the speedup achieved by doubling the batch size.
-The optimal batching cap $B_{cap}$ should maximize resource efficiency while avoiding the saturation regime where additional parallelism yields negligible improvements.
-We seek the smallest batch size beyond which the throughput gain ratio falls below a threshold:
+Let $T(BS)$ denote the throughput ($\frac{BS}{t_{sec}}$).
+In our example, we define the throughput gain ratio as $r(BS) = \frac{T(BS = 2^n)}{T(\frac{BS}{2} = 2^{n-1})}$ which captures the speedup achieved by halving the batch size.
+Here, $n$ represents the batch multiplicative factor. \autoref{tab:throughput_gain_ratio} shows the value of $r(64)$ and $r(128)$ for Web-Augmented Agent and SWE-agent on the two hardware platforms.
+For micro-batching, the optimal $B_{cap}$ should maximize resource efficiency while avoiding the saturation regime where additional parallelism yields negligible improvements.
+If the gain ratio $r(BS) \simeq 1$, micro-batching will be highly effective and save $\sim2\times$ P50 latency while preserving similar P90 latency.
+On the other hand, for $r(BS) > 1.5$, there is little or no throughput saturation and micro-batching will be ineffective.
+If $1 < r(BS) < 1.5$, overlapped micro-batching with different overlap durations will result in a P50-P90 Pareto frontier and will be more effective than just micro-batching due to better CPU-GPU utilization. \textbf{The effectiveness of COMB is inversely proportional to the gain ratio as we will see later during the empirical evaluation}.

-where $\lambda$ represents the acceptable efficiency threshold.
-From our experimental analysis, setting $\lambda = 1.1$ provides a practical balance, meaning we stop increasing batch size when doubling it yields $<10\%$ throughput improvement.

-\autoref{tab:bcap_selection} applies this selection criterion against our profiled workloads, demonstrating that choosing $B_{cap} = 64$ aligns with the point where throughput gains fall below $\lambda$.

-CGAM processes each micro-batch sequentially with maximum parallelism of $B_{cap}$ as shown in \autoref{fig:cgam_methodology} for $B=128$ and $B_{cap} = 64$.
-The workload execution pattern is Tools (CPU) $->$ LLM inference (GPU) inspired by Langchain and Haystack workloads.